Bootstrapping-Microservices-in-Go/chapter-02/example-03/README.md

 To start the microservice:

-    go run main.go
+    PORT=4000 go run main.go

-Then point your browser at http://localhost:8080
+Then point your browser at http://localhost:4000

+Alternatively, with [air](https://github.com/air-verse/air "air") installed, start the microservice with:

+    PORT=4000 air

+This will create a `./tmp` path to build main into during development, so add it to your `.gitignore` file.